taichi-dev/taichi/README.md

 Advantages of Taichi:

 - Built around Python: Taichi shares almost the same syntax with Python, allowing you to write algorithms with minimal language barrier.
 It is also well integrated into the Python ecosystem, such as NumPy and PyTorch.
-- Flexibility: Taichi provides a set of generic data containers, namely *SNode* (/ˈsnoʊd/).
-SNode is an effective mechanism for composing hierarchical, multi-dimensional fields, unlocking many use patterns in numerical simulation (e.g. [spatially sparse computing](https://docs.taichi.graphics/lang/articles/advanced/sparse)).
+- Flexibility: Taichi provides a set of generic data containers known as *SNode* (/ˈsnoʊd/), an effective mechanism for composing hierarchical, multi-dimensional fields, and unlocking many use patterns in numerical simulation (e.g. [spatially sparse computing](https://docs.taichi.graphics/lang/articles/advanced/sparse)).
 - Performance: Through the `@ti.kernel` decorator, Taichi's JIT compiler automatically compiles your Python functions into efficient GPU or CPU machine code for parallel execution.
 - Portability: Write your code once and run it everywhere.
 Currently, Taichi supports most mainstream GPU APIs, such as CUDA and Vulkan.
 - ... and many more features!
 A cross-platform, Vulkan-based 3D visualizer, [differentiable programming](https://docs.taichi.graphics/lang/articles/advanced/differentiable_programming),  [quantized computation](https://github.com/taichi-dev/quantaichi) (experimental), etc.